Skip to main content

 Types of Piling and Alternatives

-The majority of piles used with our piled raft foundations are constructed using small Sectional Flight Auger piling rigs.
-These produce the same type of pile as a Continuous Flight Auger rig but using smaller, more lightweight equipment.
-This piling method is fast, cost-effective and suitable for the majority of ground types encountered within our area of operations.
+The majority of piles used with our piled raft foundations are constructed using small Sectional Flight Auger (SFA) piling rigs.
+These produce the same pile type as a Continuous Flight Auger (CFA) rig but use smaller, more lightweight equipment.
+This piling method is fast, cost-effective, and suitable for the majority of ground types encountered within our area of operations.

 Types of Piling and Alternatives